Legislative Yuan elections: Party-list

-Early parliamentary elections
+Parliamentary elections since 1991

-Supplementary elections
+Early parliamentary supplementary elections (1969–1989)

-According to the interpretation of the Judicial Yuan, under the original constitution the National Assembly, Legislative Yuan, and Control Yuan were seen to constitute the Parliament in Taiwan.
+According to the interpretation of the Constitutional Court (Judicial Yuan), under the original constitution the National Assembly, Legislative Yuan, and Control Yuan were seen to constitute the Parliament in Taiwan.
 After 20 years of relocating the government to Taiwan, the Kuomintang-led government of the Republic of China amended the Temporary Provisions against the Communist Rebellion to start limited parliamentary elections.
+Delegates of the National Assembly and members of the Legislative Yuan are directly elected, while members of the Control Yuan were indirectly elected by the provincial legislatures.
 The elected members served together with existing members elected by the 1947 Chinese National Assembly election, the 1948 Chinese legislative election, and the 1947-1948 Chinese Control Yuan election in the respective chambers.